 Erected tents and beds are available for hire on site at the festival.
-Purchase your Woodford Folk Festival camping ticket first and then book your tent site by phoning +61 (0)7 5482 6788, or visit their website.
-This service is operated by a separate company.
-The Festival office cannot make a booking on your behalf so please do not email booking requests to us.
-You will need to ensure your Festival registration includes camping in addition to a booking for a tent.
+Purchase your Festival tickets with camping here first and then book your tent site by phoning them on +61 (0)7 5482 6788, or visit their website.
+This service is operated by a private company so bookings cannot be made through our office.
+Please remember that you must purchase a Festival ticket with camping in addition to booking into Tent City.

 While we continue to improve the facilities please remember that our camping grounds are used only a few times a year.
 Toilet and shower facilities are adequately basic.
 Peak times for shower queues are in the mornings and later afternoons so please avoid these times if you don’t want to wait.